LeChatP/RootAsRole/README.md

 As mentionned and illustrated earlier, the advantage of our module is that it allows controlling the list of privileges given to programs.

 In addition, our module allows removing the bit s from Linux executables.
 In Linux, different basic commands comes with bit s, such as ping, passwd and mount commands.
 The bit s (setuid bit) allows a user to run a program with the privileges of program's owner.
 The owner of ping, passwd and mount commands is root, so any user can run these programs with the root's privileges.
-As an example lets run the passwd command in one shell, and check the list of privilges acquired by this program in another shell.
+As an example lets run the passwd command in one shell, and check the list of privileges acquired by this program in another shell.

 ![Screenshot](doc/passwdprivi.png)